Advisor: Dr. Sungtaek “Seattle” Kim

-Korean Students Fellowship (KSF) consists of Korean seminary students at Liberty.
-Its purpose is to assist Korean students adjusting to a new life in Lynchburg, to promote Christian fellowship among Korean students and to foster evangelical theology.
+The Korean Students Fellowship (KSF) consists of Korean seminary students at Liberty University.
+Its purpose is to assist Korean students adjusting to a new life in Lynchburg, promote Christian fellowship among Korean students, and foster evangelical theology.

-Korean students, their families and local residents attend Korean Baptist Church of Lynchburg (KBCL).
-Services are held at 7 p.m. on Wednesdays and 11 a.m. on Sundays at Old TRBC sanctuary (701 Thomas Rd.
-Lynchburg).
-The college group meets on Fridays.
+The congregation of 701 Korean Church is comprised of Korean students, their families, and local residents.
+The number 701 is the street number where Thomas Road Baptist Church (TRBC) started.
+The name of the church signifies the spiritual legacy and ministry heritage of the late Dr. Jerry Falwell, Sr., who planted TRBC and founded Liberty University.
+Services are held at 7 p.m. on Wednesdays and 11 a.m. and 1:30 p.m. on Sundays at the old TRBC sanctuary (701 Thomas Rd., Lynchburg).
+The college group, God is Love community (GIL), also meets on Fridays.
 The church offers dawn prayer meetings at 6:00 a.m. from Monday to Saturday at the White Chapel on campus.
-Please visit website www.lkci.org for details.
+Please visit www.lkci.org for details.

 The Korean Language Assistance Program is for Korean seminary students for whom English is a second language, whose TOEFL score is less than 550(pbt),or 79(ibt) and who plan to return to Korea for ministry.
 KLAP courses are taught in Korean, translated, assisted by a Korean-qualified reading assistant or delivered by other methods approved by the Graduate Senate to ensure comparable educational outcomes.
 Seminary courses are the only ones taught under the KLAP and students who qualify may only take courses designated as KLAP.